michimussato/OpenStudioLandscapes/wiki/installation/basic_installation.md

 ## OpenStudioLandscapes

-This step is required for all flavors of OpenStudioLandscapes.
+These steps are required for all flavors of OpenStudioLandscapes.

+### Clone Repository

 ```shell
 git clone https://github.com/michimussato/OpenStudioLandscapes.git